sr-lab/pyrrho/README.md

 ```

 You'll notice probability distributions under each redistribution mode and corresponding JSON files containing fitted power-law curves in the `/results` directory when the tool has finished running.

-## Next Steps
-This version of Pyrrho currently relies on a very basic Python implementation of password composition policies for proof-of-concept purposes.
-As a next step, we plan to integrate the tool properly into Skeptic by making it compatible with [Skeptic authorities](https://github.com/sr-lab/skeptic-authority-template).
-This will permit reasoning about software-specific password composition policy representations from within Coq and applying them to various password probability distributions.

 ## References
 1. Saranga Komanduri, Richard Shay, Patrick Gage Kelley, Michelle L. Mazurek, Lujo Bauer, Nicolas Christin, Lorrie Faith Cranor, and Serge Egelman.
 2011.
 Of passwords and people: measuring the effect of password-composition policies.
 In Proceedings of the SIGCHI Conference on Human Factors in Computing Systems (CHI '11).
 ACM, New York, NY, USA, 2595-2604.
 DOI: https://doi.org/10.1145/1978942.1979321